nikhilm/node-taglib/README.md

 a plain JS object, then dispose the `Tag` object so that you can operate on more files.

+### Tag.save(callback)

+Save any changes in the Tag meta-data to disk _asynchronously_. `callback` will be invoked once the save is done, and should have a signature `(err)`. `err` will be `null` if the save was successful, otherwise it will be an object with `message` having the error string and `path` having the file path.

 ### Tag.saveSync()

-Save any changes in the Tag meta-data to disk.
+Save any changes in the Tag meta-data to disk _synchronously_.

 ### AudioProperties(path)